pearcej/complex/_sources/SelfOrganizedCriticality/SOCCausationAndPrediction.rst

+..
+Copyright (C)  Jan Pearce
+    This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

 .. _SOC_10:

 SOC, Causation, and Prediction
 ------------------------------

 If a stock market index drops by a fraction of a percent in a day, there is no need for an explanation.
 But if it drops 10%, people want to know why.
 Pundits on television are willing to offer explanations, but the real answer may be that there is no explanation.

 Day-to-day variability in the stock market shows evidence of criticality: the distribution of value changes is heavy-tailed and the time series exhibits pink noise.
 If the stock market is a critical system, we should expect occasional large changes as part of the ordinary behavior of the market.